heritai/ml_medical/README.md

-Okay, here's a README.md file content that describes the purpose of your repository, the datasets used, the techniques implemented, and instructions on how to use the code.
-I'll assume the repository is named something like clinical-data-analysis, but adjust that as needed.

-# Clinical Data Analysis with Machine Learning
+# Machine Learning for Clinical Data

-This repository contains a collection of Python scripts and Jupyter Notebooks that demonstrate various machine learning techniques applied to clinical datasets.
+This repository contains a collection of Python scripts that demonstrate various machine learning techniques applied to clinical datasets.
 The primary goal is to explore and implement both classification and clustering methods for analyzing and predicting outcomes in different medical contexts.

 ## Overview